JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 ### vstacklet::webroot::set()

-set main web root directory
+Set main web root directory.
+notes:
 - if the directory already exists, it will be used.
 - if the directory does not exist, it will be created.
+- the addition of subdirectories will be handled by the vStacklet software. the subdirectories created in the web root directory will be:
+  - ~/public
+  - ~/logs
+  - ~/ssl
 - if `-wr | --web_root` is not set, the default directory will be used. e.g. `/var/www/html/{public,logs,ssl}`